liquidev/euwren/README.md

 # foreign() accepts the name of the module we want to bind
 wren.foreign("math"):
-  # we create a namespace, since we don't store any data
+  # we create a namespace 'Math' for our procs
   Math:
     # procs can be overloaded by arity, but not by parameter type
     # (this is not enforced, so be careful!)
     add(int, int)
     add(int, int, int)
-    # procs can be aliased on the Wren side
+    # procs can be aliased on the Wren side (NYI)
     subtract -> sub
   # we need to provide the module's actual source code
   module """